-The authority enforcing competition law is the Turkish Competition Authority, a legal entity with administrative and financial autonomy, which consists of the Board and case units.
+The authority enforcing competition law is the Turkish Competition Authority (the "Authority"), a legal entity with administrative and financial autonomy, consisting of the Board and case units.
 The Board is the decision-making body and is responsible for deciding whether agreements, concerted practices and decisions of undertakings active in various markets restrict competition.
 The Board has seven members and is seated in Ankara.
-The Authority has six case units, each of which focuses on all types of competition cases (ie, Article 4 cases, mergers and abuse of dominance) in certain industries.
+The Authority has six case units, each focusing on all types of competition cases (ie, Article 4 cases, mergers and abuse of dominance) in certain industries.